BredeFK/APC/Spotify/README.md

 ## Run the stuff

-For now you need to do the above and run the script once.
+For now, you need to do the above and run the script once.
 If everything went good, you will get this message:

 ```
 Starting...